Young Investigator Prizes in Basic and Clinical Science

 - Nomination Statement of no more than 500 words, written by the Juror making the nomination and addressing the selection criteria

 - Nominee’s curriculum vitae with career and publication highlights

-A quorum of all five Jurors must be present for the entirety of deliberations.
+A quorum of five Jurors must be present for the entirety of deliberations.
 Jurors may not be presented as Nominees during their service on the Selection Jury.
 The deliberations will be confidential and closed.
 Only Selection Jury members and representatives of the Celiac Disease Foundation may be present during the deliberations.
 In addition, names of all unselected Nominees shall remain confidential.

-Announcement of Laureate
+Announcement of Prize Laureate

 Coordination of the announcement of the Prize Laureate will be the responsibility solely of the Celiac Disease Foundation.
-The Prize will be officially conferred upon the Prize Laureate at the Celiac Disease Foundation Annual Research Symposium, or by similar ceremony.
-The Prize Laureate will be provided with two round-trip coach airfares and hotel accommodations for up to three nights and other travel-related expenses.
+The Prize will be officially conferred upon the Prize Laureate at a DDW reception, or by similar ceremony.
+The Prize Laureate will be provided with two round-trip coach airfares and hotel accommodations for up to two nights and other travel-related expenses.

 The Prize Laureate will present a lecture at the DDW reception, or similar ceremony at the time of presentation of the Prize.